Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Entanglement entropy and replica method

-Since the partition function $Z = \det (\partial^2 + \mu^2)$ is interpreted as the vacuum energy in quantum field theory, and the entanglement entropy of the is obtained by (\ref{eq:replica_trick_of_path_integral}), $S_{\mathrm{ent.}}$ can be interpreted as the derivative of the correction to the vacuum energy due to the cone with respect to the conical deficit angle.
+Since the partition function in quantum field theory is interpreted as the vacuum energy, and the entanglement entropy of our model is obtained by (\ref{eq:replica_trick_of_path_integral}), $S_{\mathrm{ent.}}$ can be interpreted as the derivative of the correction to the vacuum energy due to the cone with respect to the conical deficit angle.
 This notion will be more transparent as we calculate the free field entanglement entropy in the $O(N)$ symmetric phase in next section.